spatie/spatie-dom/README.md

 There are several functions to read data from the dom.

-With `attribute` you can retrieve an attribute, and with `data` you can retrieve a data attribute.
+With `attribute`, you can retrieve an attribute, and with `data`, you can retrieve a data attribute.

 ```html
 <div id="element" data-foo="bar"></div>